muhammadisa-n/muhammadisa-n/README.md

  🌱 I’m currently learning **Typescript, Go Lang**

-⚡ Fun fact **You Either Die a Hero, or You Live Long Enough To See Yourself Become the Villain.**
+⚡**You Either Die a Hero, or You Live Long Enough To See Yourself Become the Villain.**

  </div>